sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/exactlinalg.md

 == Matrix multiplication over ZZ ==

 Robert Bradshaw implemented multimodular matrix multiply over ZZ.
-    1. This seems to work fine on 32-bit machines, @@--- but is totally broken on 64-bit machines, so is currently disabled (in sage-2.1.2) +++ and works on 64-bit machines too@@.
+    1. This seems to work fine on 32-bit machines --(but is totally broken on 64-bit machines, so is currently disabled (in sage-2.1.2))-- and works on 64-bit machines.
     2. It is interesting to fine tune the algorithm, and decide when to switch over to a multimodular method.
     3. Why is this so much '''slower''' in linbox?
     4. Why is it slower than MAGMA?
 (How much slower?)